Why use Custom HTML?

 Product recommendations, dynamic ads, personalized maps, countdowns… all of this advanced content can be made possible with the right custom HTML.

-How to Add Custom HTML to the Email Builder:
+How to Add Custom HTML to the Builder:

 To add your code just drag an HTML content element into your message.
 It can be positioned alone, with other HTML content items, or mixed with other types of content:

-Once you have inserted the HTML content element into your email, click on it.
+Once you have inserted the HTML content element into your email or landing page, click on it.
 You will see a box appear in the right nav menu in which you can enter your code.

 The HTML content will automatically correct some issues like HTML tags that are left open, and strip out code that cannot be used, such as script tags or iframe tags (these code tags are not allowed by the major part of email clients, can cause deliverability problems or security risks for the editor an the applications that runs it).